 Blog

-Modify A Child Support Order
+How to Modify a Child Support Order in Florida

-| admin |
+| admin | Family Law

 When parents dissolve their marriages through divorce or a non-married couple has a child out of wedlock, the state of Florida strives to ensure they provide financial support to their children.
 Section 61.30 of the Florida Statutes includes guidelines that the state’s family courts use to determine the fair amount of child support a parent […]

-How to Get Your Criminal Record Expunged in Florida
+How to Get Your Criminal Record Expunged in Florida?

 It may seem unfair, but if Florida law enforcement agencies mistakenly arrest and fingerprint you for a misdemeanor or felony offense from which you are ultimately exonerated, it will generate a criminal record.
 It doesn’t matter if the charges were dropped or you were acquitted at trial, as the record of the arrest and disposition […]